 After you submit your unsecured loan application, the building society or bank will look at the data in your credit file, as well as other details about your financial history, then assign a credit score to you.
 Unlike many people believe, credit blacklists do not exist, and you are not assigned one credit score.
 All lenders have different ways of working out a score, therefore you might be accepted for a bad credit unsecured loan by one bank and declined by another.

 People Who Have Never Borrowed Before

-Some lenders are reluctant to hand over money to first time borrowers.
+Some lenders are reluctant to hand over money to first time borrowers or people with a poor credit file.
 This might sound odd, however, new borrowers do not have a track record, either bad or good, which means it is hard for building societies and banks to determine their reliability.
 Therefore, do not be shocked if you discover that it is hard to access credit when you first apply.

-Poor Credit Loans – How Your Score can be Damaged
+Poor Credit File – How Your Score Can Be Damaged

 You need to prove that you are financially responsible by coping with your debts properly, so personal loans can be useful for people who have a poor credit history.
 Providing you settle your payments in full and on time each month, you can show lenders that you have turned a new leaf from your past financial misdemeanours.

 High Rates Of Interest